New Year Yet Old Memories and Dreams Continue

 But my real WTF moment is why was I trying to get their attention by revving the engine?
 Why did I just revert to bullsh!t, teenage antics to try to draw her to come across the street to come see me?
 Why the hell didn't I just jump out of the car and run over to hug her???
 Most days that is all I long for!
 Who cares if the car was moving, or even that I was driving?
 I know better than to resort to those stupid game tactics...just go get the hug!
 That is all I ask for anymore in my dreams...

 I know in my mind that she is gone, that future cannot happen.
 I have mentioned it in the past.
 It is still true.
 But in my heart, I still find myself obsessed with seeing a picture of what life would/could have been.
-I have gotten to the point to wanting this vision, not to live it (I truly love and enjoy my family), but just to see it, which is an improvement over the past feelings.
+I have gotten to the point of really wanting this vision, not to live it (I truly love and enjoy my family), but just to see it, which is an improvement over the past feelings.
 Why am I still so fascinated by what could have been?
 It can't happen.
 Yet still axle-wrapped.

 Additionally, does this 'regression' mean I am descending into yet another valley?
 So tired.
-I want the sadness to cease, but not to forget just to get past it.
+I want the sadness to cease, but not to forget, just to get past it.
 How do you let go and be okay?

-Views: 159
+Views: 184

 Tags: Accident, Best, Death, Disenfranchised, Dream, Friend, Greiving, Grief, Loss, Love, More…Prolonged, Regression, Relationships